Black Tide (novel)

 Black Tide (1999) is a crime novel by Australian author Peter Temple.
 This is the second novel in the author's Jack Irish series.

 Dedication

 "For Anita, Nicholas, and Louise: the Charity, the Hope, and the Faith."

+Abstract

+"Jack Irish has no shortage of friends.
+Jockeys and journos, lawyers and standover men, people in nameless occupations who aren’t in the phone book.
+These days, though, the only family he sees are Irish men in faded football team photographs on the pub wall.
+So when Des Connors, the last link to his father, calls to ask for help in the matter of a missing son, Jack is happy to lend a hand.
+But sometimes prodigal sons go missing for a reason.